 “Having no natural sisters, I'm not sure I would ever have understood the depth of friendship, empathy, and love [that comes from being part of the SUA sisterhood].
 My life built its foundation on these truths.”

 “In many ways, St. Ursula Academy is so much more than a school.
 We are a community of faith: faith in God, in each other, and in our student’s potential.
 Within the arts, I hope to inspire and encourage my students to grow into empowered individuals, curious for knowledge and ready for new creative challenges.”

 percent of students who receive financial aid and scholarships

 percent parent satisfaction rate

-Congratulations to all the St. Ursula Academy athletes who were recognized as All-TRAC athletes for the 2018-2019 spring sports season!
+Congratulations to our athletes who were recognized as All-TRAC athletes for the 2019 fall sports season!